dblackdblack/tictactoe/README.md

 1. install nodejs
 1. `npm install bower`
 1. make new virtualenv and activate it
-1. make new sub-directory and chdir into it
+1. make new sub-directory to hold checked out code and chdir into it
 1. `git clone https://github.com/dblackdblack/tictactoe.git .`
 1. `pip install -r requirements.txt`
 1. `bower install`